rich-p-rich/starwars-hangman-p3/README.md

 This returns me to a question I asked in the 'summary' of 'How the app works': what does an attempt mean?
 Does the player get 10 attempts in total, regardless if whether the guess is right or wrong, or does 10 attempts mean 10 wrong attempts?
 In the context of hangman, an attempt means a wrong guess, and so that is what it means here.
 But if I were to take this game any further, I would develop the naming coventions a little more to ensure 100% transparency.

 ## Guess whole answer
-As the rules of Hangman only allow one character at a time, I needed a way for the player to make a guess at the whole answer.
+As the rules of Hangman only allow one character at a time but also for the user to guess the whole answer, I needed a way to make both options acceptable.
 I enabled this function by allowing the user to enter a single exclamation mark (!) as a trigger to show the "Guess whole answer" input:

 ![Guess-whole-answer](documentation/images/9_guess-whole-answer.PNG)